henrikbulldog/xdbutils/README.md

 ```

 ### Bronze to Silver with Change Tracking
+[Create a DLT Source class](#create-a-dlt-source-class).
 If you want to track changes to a slow changing dimension, call bronze_to_silver_track_changes() with parameters (see also [DLT docs](https://docs.databricks.com/en/delta-live-tables/python-ref.html#change-data-capture-with-python-in-delta-live-tables)):

 |Parameter|Description|
 |---------|-----------|